The dog bite video below details how a dog bite lawyer may be able to assist you during this difficult time in your life.

 On average, 1,000 U.S. citizens go to the ER each day for treatment from a dog bite or attack.

 In most states including Florida and Minnesota, a person is strictly liable for his or her dog’s bites.
 This means that if a person’s dog bites and injures another person, regardless of whether or not the dog has ever bitten anyone previously, the dog owner is legally liable for any injuries the dog inflicts.
 Injury caused by a homeowner’s pet is covered by their homeowner’s insurance policy.
+In 2019, homeowner insurance policies paid out $797 million in liability claims related to dog bites and other dog-related injuries.

-According to the Centers for Disease Control and Prevention, 4.6 million dog bites take place every year.
-Of those, nearly 1 in 5 bites result in an infection.
 Dog bites can happen at any time and often when it’s least expected.
 Dog bites can result in serious injuries and health complications such as the following:

 - Rabies, which is considered a very serious disease.
 While rare, it can result in serious health issues such as severe pain, fatigue, delirium, hallucination, muscle spasms and more.